Cate Blanchett wins best actress Oscar for 'Blue Jasmine'

 LOS ANGELES Australian Cate Blanchett won her second Oscar on Sunday for her role as a socialite who suffers a breakdown in Woody Allen's "Blue Jasmine."

-Blanchett, 44, was the favorite to win this year's Oscar after sweeping awards season with prizes including the Golden Globe, Screen Actors Guild and BAFTA earlier this year.
+Blanchett, 44, was the favourite to win this year's Oscar after sweeping awards season with prizes including the Golden Globe, Screen Actors Guild and BAFTA earlier this year.

 Blanchett beat Amy Adams, Sandra Bullock, Judi Dench and Meryl Streep for the Oscar.